 Use the switch next to the app name to start or stop the app.

-Open: Click to access the app's settings.
+Open: Access the app's settings.
 The available settings depend on the application.
 Some applications don't have any settings.

 The context menu can contain one or more of the following options: